jerome-trc/biomorph/ATTRIB.md

 - "Steyr-4.wav" (VULCFIR3)
 - "vssdraw.wav" (GUNMECH0)
 - "weapondropped.wav" (GUNDROP0)

+Note that MUTUNDO0 and MUTUNDO1 are reversed versions of MUTAUSE0 and MUTAUSE1, respectively.

 The following audio files are provided by ZDoom forum user Joblez_I, under no license:
 - "autoshotgun-1.wav" (AUSGFIRE)